dymmond/esmerald/docs/middleware/middleware.md

 ## Esmerald protocols

-Esmerald protocols are not too different from the [Starlette middleware](#starlette-middleware).
+Esmerald protocols are not too different from the [Lilya middleware](#lilya-middleware).
 In fact, the name itself happens only because of the use of the
 <a href="https://peps.python.org/pep-0544/" target="_blank">python protocols</a>
 which forces a certain structure to happen and since **Esmerald** likes configurations as much as possible,